-Skip level meetings are a valuable tool in the workplace that promote effective communication and collaboration between leaders and employees at different hierarchical levels.
+Skip-level meetings are valuable tools in the workplace.
+They promote effective communication and collaboration between leaders and employees at different hierarchical levels.

-This allows leaders to gain insights, build relationships, and address concerns directly with employees who may have different perspectives.
+This allows leaders to gain insights, build relationships, and address concerns directly with employees with different perspectives.

 Why Skip Level Meetings Matter in the Workplace